LFDT Cohort 2

 Accreditation & CPD

-This programme is accredited by the Nigerian Bar Association Institute of Continuing Legal Education (NBAICLE).
-Participants who successfully complete the course requirements will be awarded the corresponding Continuing Professional Development (CPD) points in line with NBAICLE guidelines.
+This programme has been accredited by the Nigerian Bar Association Institute of Continuing Legal Education (NBAICLE) for previous cohorts.
+Accreditation and Continuing Professional Development (CPD) points for LFDT Cohort 2 are being reconfirmed with NBAICLE.

-Enroll now to secure your place in The Legal Foundations of Digital Technology and begin your structured entry into technology law, digital regulation, and AI governance.
+Choose your track to secure your place in The Legal Foundations of Digital Technology.

 Harib Academy — explore programs, view tuition, and enroll in our featured short course.